Skip to content

 As pasta lovers, we can all agree that there’s nothing worse than discovering a spoiled batch of spaghetti sauce.
 There are a few unmistakable signs that your sauce has gone bad, so you can avoid food poisoning.

 The biggest indicator is a funky smell.
-If it smells cheesy, yeasty, or moldy, it’s time to give it the boot.
+If it smells cheesy, yeasty, or moldy, it’s time to throw it out.
 You should also look for slimy or clumpy textures or unnatural color changes.
 When serving up your next bowl of spaghetti, trust your instincts and senses to spot the signs of spoilage and keep your pasta perfectly sauced.

 Reheating Your Refrigerated Spaghetti